-When I just came to Canada, I actually had a job offer to become a financial advisor, that is when I first knew about becoming a “financial advisor.”
-I was really tempted to accept it, but when I learned that the job does not require me to sell insurance but to concentrate on recruiting people to join us, I thought I am not fit to do.
-I just came to Canada, I barely know anyone and I don’t have experience in sales, how can I possibly do it?
-I ended up not doing it.
+When I just came to Canada, I actually had a job offer to become a financial advisor, that was the first time I knew about becoming a “financial advisor.”
+I was really tempted to accept it, but when I learned that the job will require me to concentrate on recruiting people to join us, I thought I am not fit to do the job.
+I just came to Canada, I hardly know anyone and I don’t have experience in sales, how can I possibly do it?
+So, I ended up not pursuing it.

 This journey that I had to go through made me realized that I want to be a Financial Advisor.

-I want to share to the people I meet that managing your financial health is something that needs to be done intentionally and must be done as early as you can.
+I want to share to every family I meet that managing your financial health is something that needs to be done intentionally and must be done as early as you can.
 That you need to have a personalized financial plan that is growing with you and it must be a breathing document.

 I want to teach them how to manage their money properly, so when they encounter an emergency, they have funds to use for it.

 I want to let them know that they need to protect their income so that whatever happens to the breadwinner, their family’s finances is taken-cared of.

 I want to advise them to start investing a portion of their hard-earned money, so their money gets a higher return rather than just let it sleep in the bank.

 I want to tell them that to be able to retire comfortably, you need a good retirement plan, so when they finally stop working, they can enjoy their “golden years.”

 According to Simon Sinek, the author of Find your Why, “If we want to feel an undying passion for our work, if we want to feel we are contributing to something bigger than ourselves, we all need to know our WHY.”
 This inspired me.
 My why moment about being in the financial industry is what I am sharing in this post.
 I want to take care of my self and my family financially and I want to teach others to do the same.